silverstripe/silverstripe-framework/docs/en/installation/composer.md

 Look at existing modules like the ["blog" module](https://github.com/silverstripe/silverstripe-blog/blob/master/composer.json) for good examples on what this file should contain.
 Then register the module on [packagist.org](http://packagist.org).

+### How should I name my module?

+Follow the packagist.org advice on choosing a [unique name and vendor prefix](https://packagist.org/about).
+Please don't use the `silverstripe/<modulename>` vendor prefix, since that's reserved for modules produced by SilverStripe Ltd. In order to declare that your module is in fact a SilverStripe module, use the "silverstripe" tag in the composer.json file, and set the "type" to "silverstripe-module".

 ### What about themes?

 Themes are technically just "modules" which are placed in the `themes/` subdirectory.